Finding Gold in Colorado Historic Sites & Modern Prospecting Honey Holes

 As a affiliate marketer I get fees if you buy certain products through my website.
 I ONLY recommend things I've used extensively and love.
 If you like the info here, please do buy through the links here, it's the only thing that covers the costs of building & running the site and it won't cost you extra.

 Gold Pans: For use in the field, I like the Proline Professional pan, or the Garrett Supersluice pan.
-The Proline Professional 14” is lighter weight which is nice but the green one is a bit too light green colored to see small gold easily, so I go with the black instead.
+The Proline Professional 14” is lighter weight which is nice, but the green one is a bit too light green colored to see small gold easily, so I go with the black instead.
 Grab one direct from the manufacturers here.
 The wide smooth bottom of that big dark green Garrett 15″ pan does an impressive job letting you see the smallest gold, even out in the field.
 And it’s tough enough to take anything you throw at it…or throw it at!
-You can even sit on it, but don’t.
-You can buy the Garrett by clicking on the image:
+You can even sit on it…but don’t.
+You can buy the Garrett by clicking here: https://amzn.to/4nAy4BC

-For finish panning, I prefer something much smaller.
-I use several inexpensive black 10” pans at once (see separate article on finish processing your cons below).
-These are small enough that you can finish pan with one into a Garrett Supersluice pan filled with water.
+For finish panning, I classify into multiple pans at once, so I look for something fairly cheap.
+I use several inexpensive black 10” pans (see link to separate article on finish processing your cons below).
+These are also small enough that, in a pinch, you can finish pan with one into a Garrett Supersluice pan filled with water.
 Any smooth bottom black or dark green pan like this one or this one will do the job.
 Or maybe even better, this one includes a bunch of vials and a tweezers for just $0.26 more!
+(NOTE: Amazon availability and pricing varies, so try a different link if the first one you try doesn’t work.)

 By the way, I also use this Dream Mat in my Gold Cube along with the standard-issue vortex mats.

-Highbankers: There’s really only one standout in the crowd – the Gold Cube.
+High bankers: There’s really only a couple standouts in the crowd – the Gold Cube is definitely one of them!
 Add the trommel topper to it and you have the easiest operating, most efficient one-person mining operation around.
-Set up right on the gold in the stream, use only 1200-2000 gallons per hour (trust me, that ain’t much, so your battery lasts a long time) and catch really fine gold.
+Set it up right on the gold in the stream, use only 1200-2000 gallons per hour (trust me, that ain’t much, so your battery lasts a long time) and catch really fine gold.
 They say “cube it or lose it” for a reason.
+It’s what I use on my claim, and elsewhere regularly.
+On the Arkansas River I can’t imagine using anything else to catch that fine gold!
 Use this link to get one: https://goldcube.net/ or read more about the Gold Cube and its various accessories here: https://findinggoldincolorado.com/using-a-gold-cube-in-colorado/

 Finish Processing Gear: Take a look at this post on what to use and how to do your finish processing of your concentrates without fancy equipment. https://findinggoldincolorado.com/finish-processing-your-concentrates-after-a-day-of-digging/

-Also, if you get cold feet in the river put these on over your socks before you put your boots or waders
+If you get cold feet in the river, put these on over your socks before you put your boots or waders on.

-on.
 These socks are made of Polar Fleece and cut to fit over your boot socks, as shown in the picture.
 I love them so much; I bought two pair – they are amazing!
-Click the image to jump to them on Amazon https://amzn.to/3TdyJfc
+Buy them on Amazon: https://amzn.to/3TdyJfc

 Finally, consider joining the Facebook group ‘Finding Gold in Colorado’ to join the community of Colorado oriented gold prospectors and adventurers.
 Get your questions answered, advice found, and prospecting buddies arranged too!